jiangnangame/Gekota/README.md

 Here is a [video demonstration](https://www.bilibili.com/video/BV1Ya4y1Y7qz) for Gekota in Bilibili.
 From this video, you can get an overview of how to use it.

 Gekota is the continuation of [ReadPam](https://github.com/jiangnangame/ReadPam), which decode binary PAM file to readable JSON file.
 Both ReadPam and Gekota are created in 2020 when I was a freshman in high school.
-With an unprecedented epidemic, I had some spare time to explore the way to decode Popcap's animation file format.
+With an unprecedented epidemic, being free from going to school every day, I had some spare time to explore the way to decode Popcap's animation file format.

 # Contribute